fl3pp/Analyzers/readme.md

 </ItemGroup>
 ```

+You can make use a [`Directory.Build.props`](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory?view=vs-2022#directorybuildprops-and-directorybuildtargets) to include the analyzers for all projects in a directory.

 Note that all analyzers are disabled by default.
 You have two options to enable them:

 - In your [`.editorconfig`](https://learn.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2022#set-rule-severity-in-an-editorconfig-file) files